Annaseli/TempleRunGameUsingSensors/README.md

 The project consists of a physical and a virtual part.

 The physical part consists of 2 touch sensors (FSR) attached to the child's feet that are connected to an Arduino hardware component.
-The Arduion is placed in 3-D pronted container that we designed and printed.
+The Arduion is placed in 3D printed container that we designed using the Rhino program and printed using PrusaSlicer program and a 3D printer.
-The child attaches the container to his pants.
-The Arduino is also connected to the computer.
+The container is attached to the child's pants and is connected to the computer.

 The virtual part is a Temple Run-like game.
 The child plays a Temple Run-like game on a computer, where the avatar's movements in the game depend on